Quantization Guided JPEG Artifact Correction: Experiments

-Since the first stage of our approach trains for grayscale or Y channel artifact correction, we can also compare the intermediate results from this stage with other approaches.
+\textbf{Intermediate Results on Y Channel Artifact Correction.} Since the first stage of our approach trains for grayscale or Y channel artifact correction, we can also compare the intermediate results from this stage with other approaches.
 We report results in Table~\ref{tab:yresults} for Live1, Classic-5, BSDS500, and ICB.
 As the table shows, intermediate results from our model can match or outperform previous state-of-the-art models in many cases, consistently providing high SSIM results using a single model for all quality factors.
-Again, all the baselines in Table \ref{tab:yresults} use different models, each trained specifically for the given quality factor.
-We want to emphasize that our main goal is color artifact correction, and these are intermediate results from our approach.